The features of ADAS

 What kinds of ADAS systems are there?

-Some features now come standard in new vehicles and others must be purchased separately and added, however, most, if not all, of the systems within ADAS fall under these categories:
+Some features now come standard in new vehicles and others are optional, however, most, if not all, of the systems within ADAS fall under these categories:

-- Monitoring – systems that use sensors, cameras, or other means to observe the surrounding area or driving of the vehicle and assesses whether a correction needs to be mad
+Systems that use sensors, cameras, or other means to observe the surrounding area or driving of the vehicle and assesses whether a correction needs to be made

-Here are some examples of specific ADAS systems:
+Here are some additional examples of specific ADAS systems:

 - Adaptive cruise control (ACC)